-- Content: Being exposed to illegal, inappropriate or harmful material, e.g.pornography, fake news, and racist or radical and extremist views. - Contact: Being subjected to harmful online interaction with other users, e.g.commercial advertising and adults posing as children or young adults. - Conduct: Personal online behaviour that increases the likelihood of, or causes, harm, e.g. sending and receiving explicit messages, and cyberbullying.
+- Content: Being exposed to illegal, inappropriate or harmful material.
+E.g. pornography, fake news or radical or extremist views. - Contact: Being subjected to harmful online interaction with other users.
+E.g. commercial advertisings and adults posing as children or young adults. - Conduct: Personal online behaviour that increases the likelihood of, or causes, harm.
+E.g. sending and receiving explicit messages and cyberbullying.

-The measures implemented to protect children and young people and staff revolve around these areas of risk.
+The measures implemented to protect children and young people, and staff resolve around these areas of risk.
 This policy has been created with the aim of ensuring appropriate and safe use of the internet and other digital technology devices by all children and young people and staff.

-1. Legal framework
+1. Legal Framework

 - 1.1.
-This policy has due regard to all relevant legislation and guidanceincluding, but not limited to, the following: - Voyeurism (Offences) Act 2019 - The General Data Protection Regulation (GDPR) - Data Protection Act 2018 - DfE (2020) 'Keeping children safe in education' - DfE (2019) 'Teaching online safety in school' - DfE (2018) 'Searching, screening and confiscation' - National Cyber Security Centre (2017) 'Cyber Security: Small Business Guide' - UK Council for Child Internet Safety (2020) 'Education for aConnected World 2020 edition' - UK Council for Child Internet Safety (2017) 'Sexting in schools and colleges: Responding to incidents and safeguarding young people' - 1.2.
+This policy has due regard to all relevant legislation and guidance including, but not limited to, the following: - Voyeurism (Offences) Act 2019 - The General Data Protection Regulation (GDPR) - Data Protection Act 2018 - DfE (2020) "Keeping Children Safe in Education" - DfE (2019) "Keeping online safety in school" - DfE (2018) "Searching, screening and confiscation" - National Cyber Security Centre (2017) "Cyber Security: Small Business Guide" - UK Council for Child Internet Safety (2020) "Education for a Connected World - 2020 Edition." - UK Council for Child Internet Safety (2017) "Sexting in schools and colleges: Responding to incidents and safeguarding young people." - 1.2.
 This policy operates in conjunction with all school policies (see Appendix 2)

-2. Roles and responsibilities
+2. Roles and Responsibilities

-- 2.1.
-The Avanti Schools Trust (AST) is responsible for: - Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the school Designated Safeguarding Lead's (DSL) remit covers online safety.
+2.1.
+The Avanti Schools Trust (AST) is responsible for:

-- Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up-to-date. - Ensuring all staff undergo safeguarding and child protection training (including online safety) at induction. - Ensuring that there are appropriate filtering and monitoring systems in place in its schools.
+- Ensuring that this policy is effective and complies with relevant laws and statutory guidance. - Ensuring the school Designated Safeguarding Lead's (DSL) remit covers online safety. - Reviewing this policy on an annual basis. - Ensuring their own knowledge of online safety issues is up to date. - Ensuring all staff undergo safeguarding and child protection training (including online safety) at induction. - Ensuring that there are appropriate filtering and monitoring systems in place in its schools.